python/docs-community/docs/community/skills.md

 Depth/expertise required for certain kinds of tasks can be hard to nail down and not at all obvious.
-If you'd like to make a contribution and you're not sure where to start, a good rule of thumb is to open an issue or reach out to another team member to help you scope the work you'd like to do, and to set expectations.
+If you'd like to make a contribution and you're not sure where to start, a good rule of thumb is to reach out to another team member to help you scope the work you'd like to do, and to set expectations.

 ## Links